NLP-CISUC/twitter_sentiment_analysis/README.md

-# Expanded dataset moved to new a repository:
+# Extended dataset moved to new a repository:
 https://github.com/NLP-CISUC/TwitterDialogueSAPT

 # Twitter Dialogues for Sentiment Analysis